Azure-Samples/azure-samples-net-management/samples/compute/create-virtual-machine/README.md

 ---
 # Getting started - Managing Compute Resources using Azure .NET SDK

-This code sample will show you how to create a Vitural Machine using Azure SDK for .NET.
+This code sample will show you how to create a Virtual Machine using Azure SDK for .NET.

 ## Features